mitty4/mitty4.github.io/about.md

 ---

 ## Why Data Science
-Unexpectedly, the driving force that started me down the data science path turned out wonderfully.
 Initially, I  searched for a career that would support my already growing family, but, as I went deeper into the content, I unexpectedly _fell in love with_ exploring data and uncovering insights that translate into more optimized business practices.

 ## The Material